joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/10/briefing/stimulus-bill-wildfires-nfl.html?searchResultPosition=6

 **Advertisers Flock to N.F.L.
 Broadcasts as a ‘Safe Haven’**\
-`Ad spending has slumped in the pandemic over uncertainty about how sports seasons would proceed.
+`Ad spending has slumped in the pandemic, in part over uncertainty about how sports seasons would proceed.
 With an on-time start, football is poised to capture “a greater share of a smaller pie.”`\
 https://nytimes.com/2020/09/10/sports/football/nfl-tv-broadcast-ads.html?searchResultPosition=7

 **9 New Books We Recommend This Week**\